 “Thank you, Vicki and Jo, for all you have done to make this workshop a wonderful experience for everyone involved.
 You are the inspiration and the glue that holds this workshop together.”

-- Click on this link to make your payment and complete the registration process.
+Click on this link if you still need to make your payment.

 Thank you for signing up for the Port Townsend Early Music Workshop.
 If you have questions or need assistance with registration, please contact Administrative Director Jo Baim (206) 932-4623 or email her at firstname.lastname@example.org.